 Given the diversity of customers who may contact you, it will probably be difficult for you to develop a single target marketing strategy for attracting and retaining them.
 In turn, big data can analyze an infinite number of representatives of your target audience, segment them into groups, and thus help create a targeted approach to each type.

-EPAM Anywhere Business, a subsidiary of a global software development company EPAM, has been focused on cooperation with small and medium-sized businesses for about thirty years.
+EPAM Anywhere Business, a cooperation platform launched by the global software development company EPAM, focuses on cooperation with small and medium-sized businesses.
 EPAM Anywhere Business allocates for each project top specialists who have had the experience of working with representatives of big business – for example, with companies from the Fortune 100 list.
 It’s noteworthy that the main implication of such an approach is to transfer the advanced methodologies and practices even to small projects with a limited budget.

 Connect@Changi is the world’s first pilot business travel exchange facility, located in Singapore.
-Our company was appointed as a partner of the project for:
+EPAM was appointed as a partner of the project for:

-As a result, we delivered the prototyped project in just four months and became a winner in the ‘Business Travel Technology’ category at the 2021 Singapore Business Review International Business Awards.
+As a result, EPAM delivered the prototyped project in just four months and became a winner in the ‘Business Travel Technology’ category at the 2021 Singapore Business Review International Business Awards.

-Thanks to our collaboration, Connect@Changi achieved the following results:
+Thanks to the collaboration, Connect@Changi achieved the following results:

 TUI Group is a multinational travel and tourism company, based in Hanover.
 At some point, its decentralized asset database has stopped meeting business needs.
 In particular: